Arcodiant/StarDocs/docs/topics/careers/missions/delivery.md

 You will also see Retrieval Ops available under the Delivery contracts section - these are a riskier version of delivery missions in which you must first extract the package from a derelict outpost or settlement, where you may encounter hostile NPCs.
-There are offered by the same company around Stanton - Northrock Service Group - and reputation is handled separately other delivery missions.
+There are offered by the same company wherever you are in Stanton
+\- Northrock Service Group - and reputation is handled separately from other delivery missions.

 The steps for completing a Retrieval Op are much the same as for Delivery missions, though be sure to take armour and a weapon - and don't stick around